Doctor Who: The Adventure Games: Blood of the Cybermen

 A number of flashbacks show an excavation of an arctic base.
 A worker at the base called Chisholm flees from the base on a Snowmobile where he finds a Cyberman arm.
 Chisholm falls off a cliff and gets badly hurt.

-The Doctor receives an SOS call which he responds to, and landing where Chisholm fell.
-The Doctor and Amy rescue Chisholm and they use the TARDIS to go back to the base where Chisholm came from.
+The Doctor receives an SOS call to which he responds, landing where Chisholm fell.
+The Doctor and Amy rescue Chisholm and use the TARDIS to go back to Chisholm's base.

-They get out the TARDIS where Chisholm is attacked by a Cybermat after which he runs away and hides.
+Upon arrival Chisholm is attacked by a Cybermat, causing him to flee and hide.
 The Doctor goes to the base entrance where he encounters a Cyberslave.
 After Amy kills the Cyberslave they enter the base.
 The head of the operation, Professor Meadows (voiced by Sarah Douglas), tells them that all of her crew have been turned into Cyberslaves.
 The Doctor starts on a serum to reverse the effects of the Cyberman conversion.
 To reach the communications room they have to get past Cybermats and then a Cyberslave which tries to kill Amy.
-The Doctor and Amy hear over the radio that a team is coming to the base, however they can't be warned until the radio is repaired.
-The Doctor has developed a cure which they give to the part changed Chisholm.
-Chisholm shows them a lift in which they go down underground.
+The Doctor and Amy hear over the radio that a team is coming to the base, however they cannot be warned until the radio is repaired.
+The Doctor develops a cure which they give to the part-changed Chisholm.
+Chisholm shows them a lift which they use to go underground.

 Trying to get to the control room the Doctor and Amy have to get around Cyberslaves.
 However, Amy is kidnapped by two Cyberslaves.
 The Doctor reaches the control room where he finds Professor Meadows is now a Cyberslave.
 She forces the Doctor to revive the Cybermen from stasis to save Amy.
 The Doctor saves Amy but he needs to stop the Cybermen.
 The intervention of Chisholm allows him to do this and they escape from underground before an explosion destroys everything.
 The Doctor and Amy leave Chisholm behind so he can answer any questions that UNIT might have.
 After that the Cybermen are seen frozen on ice.